-From 1 January 2021, free movement will end and the UK will introduce a points-based immigration system.
+From 1 January 2021, free movement will end and introduce a UK points based immigration system.
 The new system will treat EU1 and non-EU citizens equally and transform the way in which all migrants come to the UK to work.
 Anyone coming to the UK to work, excluding Irish citizens, will need to apply for permission in advance.

-Under a points-based immigration system, anyone coming to the UK for work must meet a specific set of requirements for which they will score points.
-Visas are then awarded to those who gain enough points.
+Under this system, anyone coming to the UK for work must meet a specific set of requirements for which they will score points.
+Those who gain enough points then award visas.

-The points-based system will provide simple, effective and flexible arrangements for UK employers to recruit skilled workers from around the world through a number of different immigration routes.
+This system will provide simple, effective and flexible arrangements for UK employers to recruit skilled workers.
+From around the world through a number of different immigration routes.

 This represents a significant change for employers recruiting from outside the UK labour market, who will need to adapt.
 This guide provides an overview of the new system and sets out the steps employers can take to prepare.